1945 Yanks season: Brooklyn Tigers draftees

+Boston Yanks draftees

 1945 season

 The Yanks started well with an win at Fenway Park over Pittsburgh, played on Tuesday, September 25, as both Boston baseball teams were at home over the weekend.
-(As of 2021, this is the last NFL game actually scheduled to be played on a Tuesday.)
+(As of 2024, this is the last NFL game actually scheduled to be played on a Tuesday.)
 After a victory over eventual Eastern Division champion Washington, a tie with the Giants in Yankee Stadium and splitting two road games, the Yanks were 3–1–1, tied with the 3–1 Redskins atop the East (ties did not count in the standings then).

 After that, it all came apart.
 After a tough 10–9 loss to Detroit at Fenway Park (Don Currivan caught a touchdown pass late in the fourth quarter only to watch the extra point attempt go awry), the Yanks were crushed in their final four contests, finding the end zone only three times while allowing a whopping 117 points.
 They finished 3–6–1, tied for third with New York.